 - i.
-The SELECTED PROVIDER will maintain records of cases, input progress into the Florida Drug Court Case Management System (FLDCCMS) hours and days for which treatment services are provided to Drug Court Participants within 2 business day of the treatment, and report this (via invoice) information to the Court on a monthly basis. - j.
-The SELECTED PROVIDER must have a specially appointed representative participate in Drug Court staffing and court hearings to provide input on each participants treatment progress and provide input on addressing treatment needs. - k.
-The SELECTED PROVIDER will be available to Drug Court staff as needed for case consultation and assistance in service development. - 1.
-The SELECTED PROVIDER will give testimony in court hearings related to a Drug Court participants' involvement in the treatment program and as to any violations or noncompliance with treatment program rules and requirements if needed. - m.
-The SELECTED PROVIDER will meet with Drug Court participants referred to the provider within fourteen (14) days of the referral for initial assessment. - n.
+The SELECTED PROVIDER will maintain records of cases, input progress into the Florida Drug Court Case Management System (FDCCMS) hours and days for which treatment services are provided to Problem Solving Court Participants within 2 business day of the treatment, and report this (via invoice) information to the Court on a monthly basis. - j.
+The SELECTED PROVIDER must have a specially appointed representative participate in staffing and court hearings to provide input on each participants treatment progress and provide input on addressing treatment needs. - k.
+The SELECTED PROVIDER will be available to court staff as needed for case consultation and assistance in service development. - 1.
+The SELECTED PROVIDER will give testimony in court hearings related to a participants' involvement in the treatment program and as to any violations or noncompliance with treatment program rules and requirements if needed. - m.
+The SELECTED PROVIDER will meet with the program participants referred to the provider within fourteen (14) days of the referral for initial assessment. - n.
 The SELECTED PROVIDER must provide interventions for co-occurring disorders, or link to services for co-occurring disorders. - o.
 The SELECTED PROVIDER must provide or arrange detoxification services and/or residential services as needed to meet the participant's assessed level of care and treatment needs. - p.
 The SELECTED PROVIDER must provide culturally competent services and gender specific treatment. - q.
-The SELECTED PROVIDER must provide on-going staff training and quality control measures - r.
-The SELECTED PROVIDER must attend Drug Court program meetings as set by the Court. - s.
-The Drug Court understands that there is no empirical justification for excluding addicted offenders with co-occurring mental health or medical problems from participation in Drug Court; therefore, it is preferred that the SELECTED PROVIDER possess, at the time of contract commencement, the ability to administer Medically Assisted Treatment (MAT) or coordinate this treatment service via a qualified and credentialed entity.
+The SELECTED PROVIDER must provide on-going staff training and quality control measures. - r.
+The SELECTED PROVIDER must attend problem solving court program meetings as set by the court. - s.
+The problem-solving Court understands that there is no empirical justification for excluding offenders with co-occurring mental health or medical problems from participation in the program; therefore, it is preferred that the SELECTED PROVIDER possess, at the time of contract commencement, the ability to administer Medically Assisted Treatment (MAT) or coordinate this treatment service via a qualified and credentialed entity.